The Sender-Excited Secret Key Agreement Model: Capacity, Reliability and Secrecy Exponents: Proofs of Results in Section

+Similarly for $\calE_2$, we have that $p(x^n, y^n|s^n(\hatm))\ge p(x^n, y^n|s^n( m))$ (Bayes rule) so this is simply the error in ML decoding for channel coding with vector output $(X,Y)$ and input $S$.
+Consequently, from Gallager's book~\cite[Sec.~5.6]{gallagerIT},

+Here we note that there are $\doteq 2^{nR_M}$ sounding sequences $s^n(m)$ but by \eqref{eqn:phi_bin}, we search within a particular bin indexed by $\phi$ so effectively, there are only $\doteq 2^{n(R_M-R_\Phi)}$ sounding sequences explaining the leading term in \eqref{eqn:PE2}.

+Now, we analyze $\rvP(\calE_3)$ in detail.
 Consider the probability of error given that $m$ is the message sent, $s^n(m)$ represents the ensemble of codewords associated to $m$ (by the random codebook construction in Definition~\ref{def:random_code}), $x^n$ is Alice's received sequence and $y^n$ is Bob's received sequence.
 That is, consider

 In the above error probability, $\calA( s^n(\hatm), \hatm, \hatx^n )$ is defined as the error event that the message $\hatm\ne m$, codeword $s^n(\hatm)$ and Alice's sequence $\hatx^n\ne x^n$ are selected in such a way that their ML-MAP objective value is higher than that of the true parameters $(m,s^n(m), x^n)$, i.e., that $ p(y^n|s^n(\hatm)) p(\hatx^n|y^n, s^n(\hatm))\ge p(y^n|s^n(m)) p(x^n|y^n, s^n(m))$ and also that $\phi(\hatm, \hatx^n)=\phi(m,x^n)$.
 Note in \eqref{eqn:error1} that the error event is averaged over all incorrect codewords $s^n(\hatm)$ due to the random codebook construction (Definition~\ref{def:random_code}).
 Now recall the assumption that the binning process is pairwise independent and also independent of the inputs (Definition~\ref{def:rbf}).
 More precisely,